Therapy Fees &

 • Look for therapy practices/agencies/firms.
 These practices tend to be more affordable because multiple people are paying the fees to maintain the business.

 • Look for sliding scale counseling centers (many of them are nonprofits and training centers for students and pre-licensed staff) that set the fee based on your income.
-Examples of these agencies include the Relational Center and the Southern California Counseling Center.
+Examples of these agencies include Entwine, Chinatown Service Center, or the Relational Center.

 • If you work for a company, look into getting services through an EAP program.